Some relations deduced from regularized double shuffle relations of multiple zeta values: Introduction

 which deduces relations of multiple zeta values.
 Then the so called regularized double shuffle relations contain such type relations and the double shuffle relations.
+The regularized double shuffle relations can be expressed algebraically as K. Ihara, M. Kaneko and D. Zagier have done in \cite{Ihara-Kaneko-Zagier}.

 Since the system of the regularized double shuffle relations is a conjectured full relation system of multiple zeta values, all other algebraic relations should be consequences of this system.
-In this paper, we reformulate and prove some such relations.
-For example, we reprove the weighted sum formula of L. Guo and B. Xie, give some evaluation formulas with even arguments and discuss the restricted sum formulas of M. E. Hoffman and their generalizations.
-Besides relations corresponding to multiple zeta values, we also provide the formulas corresponding to multiple zeta-star values.
+The purpose of this paper is to give as many as relations for multiple zeta values which can be derived from the regularized double shuffle relations.
+For example, for a system satisfying the regularized double shuffle relations, we reprove the weighted sum formula of L. Guo and B. Xie, give some evaluation formulas with even arguments and discuss the restricted sum formulas of M. E. Hoffman and their generalizations.
+Besides relations corresponding to multiple zeta values, we also provide in this system the formulas corresponding to multiple zeta-star values.

 The paper is organized as follows.
 In Section \ref{Sec:DoubleShuffle}, we recall the algebraic setting of the regularized double shuffle relations.
 Besides descriptions corresponding to multiple zeta values, we also consider the descriptions corresponding to multiple zeta-star values.
-In Section \ref{Sec:Relations}, we state some relations which can be deduced from the regularized double shuffle relations.
+In Section \ref{Sec:Relations}, we give as many as the relations which can be deduced from the regularized double shuffle relations.
 Finally, in Section \ref{Sec:Remarks}, we briefly recall some other conjectured full relation systems of multiple zeta values.